Welcome to DCA! Let’s eat some vegan food!

 - They have frozen bananas that they dip in that chocolate, and those will of course contain dairy.
 However, there are chocolate and peanut covered frozen bananas that are made by an entirely different company that you can get all throughout Disneyland and DCA at the various ice cream carts.
 See below, at the end of this blog post, for more information on those.
 The short version is that Clarabelle’s chocolate bananas contain dairy, but the chocolate bananas at the carts everywhere else are vegan.

-Tacos Dorados de Papa: crispy Potato Tacos topped with Cabbage Slaw, Dairy-free Crema and Tomatillo Salsa ($9.49)
+The fully vegan item is the Tacos Dorados de Papa: crispy Potato Tacos topped with Cabbage Slaw, Dairy-free Crema and Tomatillo Salsa.

 They are labeled as “plant-based” with the plant-based menu icon, which means that they are vegan without modifications.